jlaza020/personal/resume.md

-    Enrolled in the 4+1 accelerated program that allows advanced undergraduate students to take graduate-level courses to count towards both their undergraduate and graduate degrees, resulting in a 5-year graduation compared to the traditional 6-year graduation.
+    Enrolled in the 4+1 accelerated program that allows advanced undergraduate students to take graduate-level courses to count towards both their undergraduate and graduate degrees, resulting in a five-year curriculum compared to the traditional six.

 **2009-2013**
 *High School Diploma* at **Miami Lakes Educational Center** (Miami Lakes, Florida) with a GPA of 3.60.